dbnyu/OpenBirdcageBuilder/README.md

 ### Planning/Releasing/TODOs
 - TODO - License
 - TODO - Documentation
-- TODO - probably copy *only* the relevant files to a new repo before making anything public
+- TODO - publish github page
   - May also be able to squash/rebase the git logs, or just start fresh with a new repo...
 - TODO - web page/links & usage tracking
   - Ideally this would be as non-invasive as possible (no google, etc. tracking; in-house if possible)